Chewy Ginger Snap Cookies have a bold ginger flavor and irresistibly chewy texture. They are fun and easy to make at home!

 - Slowly add the dry mixture to the wet mixture, beating on low speed, adding a small amount and allowing it to incorporate before adding more.

 - Cover and chill in the refrigerator for 1-2 hours, or until dough is fully chilled and stiff.

-- Place enough sugar to roll the dough in a small bowl.
-Roll the dough into 1 inch balls.
+- Place enough sugar to roll the dough in a small bowl (1/2 cup).
+Use a 1-tablespoon cookie scoop to scoop 1-inch dough balls.
+Roll the dough balls between the palms of your hands to smooth.
 Place in sugar and roll the dough ball to fully cover.

-- Place dough balls on a baking sheet lined with parchment paper allowing 2 inch spacing between them.
+- Place dough balls on the prepared baking sheet allowing 2 inch spacing between them.
 Bake for 8-10 minutes.
 Remove from oven.

 - Allow cookies to sit on the baking sheet for 5 minutes then transfer to a cooling rack to cool for 10 minutes or until set.

 Ginger Snaps are a delicious, classic cookie with bold spicy flavors you’ll love!